Theodore I Laskaris: Resistance

 The Latins captured and publicly executed Alexios V in Constantinople.
 They also arrested Alexios III in Thessaly, forcing him to cede the imperial insignia to them early in 1205.
 A grandson of Emperor Manuel I Komnenos (r.
 1143–1180), Manuel Maurozomes, and Maurozomes's son-in-law, the deposed Sultan of Rum, Ghiyāth al-Dīn Kaykhusraw I, came to Nicaea.
 Theodore detained them, but they soon came to terms.
 He lent money to Kaykhusraw to regain his throne in return for his promise of military support.
 Kaykhusraw and Maurozomes hurried to Konya, the capital of Rum.
 They dethroned the underage Kilij Arslan in Kaykhusraw's favor in March 1205.

 By the end of 1204, the Latins had captured Thrace, Thessaly and northern Greece.
 Emperor Alexios III's cousin, Michael Doukas, who organised the Greeks' resistance in Epirus, was forced to swear fealty to Pope Innocent III to secure his protection.
 Emperor Baldwin dispatched his brother, Henry, to conquer Asia Minor early in 1205.
 Henry defeated Theodore Mangaphas and Theodore Laskaris' brother, Constantine, in the Battle of Adramyttion on 19 March 1205.
 The Latins could not follow up their victory, because Tzar Kaloyan of Bulgaria stirred up a rebellion in Thrace and invaded the province.
 Kaloyan's invasion forced Emperor Baldwin to withdraw his knights from Anatolia.
 Kaloyan inflicted a crushing defeat on the Latin army in the Battle of Adrianople on 14 April 1205.
 Louis of Blois and Stephen of Perche perished in the battlefield.
 Baldwin was captured and died in captivity in Bulgaria.

 Theodore emerged as the main beneficiary of Kaloyan's victory.
 The Latins' defeat revealed the fragility of their rule, and secured Theodore's position.
-Taking advantage of the moment, he expelled the Latin garrisons from most Anatolian fortresses, and transferred his capital from Prussa to Nicaea.
+Taking advantage of the moment, he expelled the Latin garrisons from most Anatolian fortresses, and transferred his capital from Bursa to Nicaea.
 Greeks were swarming to his realm from the European territories under Latin rule.
 Mangaphas ceded Philadelphia to Theodore, and Asidenos's lands were also absorbed into Theodore's realm.
 The local aristocrats supported Theodore against the rebellious magnates, and he awarded them with court titles.
 Theodore extracted an oath of fealty from Michael I of Epirus's brother, Theodore Komnenos Doukas, who had settled in Asia Minor, before allowing him to leave for Epirus.